reema0814/mslearn-fabric/Instructions/Labs/05-analyze-spark.md

 ### Task 8: Visualize data with Spark

-A picture is proverbially worth a thousand words, and a chart is often better than a thousand rows of data.
-While notebooks in Fabric include a built-in chart view for data that is displayed from a dataframe or Spark SQL query, it is not designed for comprehensive charting.
-However, you can use Python graphics libraries like **matplotlib** and **seaborn** to create charts from data in dataframes.
+In this task, you will visualize data using Spark to enhance understanding and insights through graphical representation.
+While Fabric notebooks offer a basic chart view for data from dataframes or Spark SQL queries, you can utilize Python graphics libraries like **matplotlib** and **seaborn** for more comprehensive and customized charting.

 #### View results as a chart